NASA-IMPACT/workshop_notebooks/README.md

-# End-to-end ML Using ImageLabeler and AWS SageMaker
+# End-to-end ML using ImageLabeler and AWS SageMaker
 The goal of the workshop is to familiarize you with the ImageLabeler and AWS SageMaker tool sets.
 In the process of completing this workshop you will have built an end-to-end machine learning (ML) solution: one that lets you label your own Earth science phenomena, as well as preprocess, train and deploy ML models within the confines of Jupyter notebooks.

 ## ImageLabeler